pyrra-dev/pyrra/README.md

 #### Do I still need Grafana?

-Yes, Grafana is still an amazing visualization tool for Prometheus metrics.
+Yes, Grafana is an amazing data visualization tool for Prometheus metrics.
 You can create your own custom dashboards and dive a lot deeper into each component while debugging.

 #### Does it work with Thanos too?